fjankowsk/scatfit/README.md

 `pip3 install scatfit`

 This will install the latest release and all its dependencies.
 If you need a more recent version of the software, install it directly from its GitHub software repository.
-For example, to install the master branch of the code, use the following command:
+For instance, to install the master branch of the code, use the following command:

 `pip3 install git+https://github.com/fjankowsk/scatfit.git@master`